-The Golden Hour is highly recommended whenever possible.
+Skin-to-skin contact during the Golden Hour after birth is highly recommended, when possible.
 It promotes bonding and milk supply.
 Skin-to-skin in the first one to two hours provides oxytocin production in both mom and baby.
-Oxytocin is “the love hormone,” but it helps with emotions such as trust, bond, and positivity.
+Oxytocin is “the love hormone” that helps with emotions such as trust, bond, and positivity.

-When baby is placed tummy-to-tummy with mama immediately after delivery and left undisturbed for the first 2+ hours, most infants are able to find the breast and latch with little to no, help.
-For more about the benefits of skin-to-skin, be sure to check out this post.
+When baby is placed tummy-to-tummy with mama immediately after delivery and left undisturbed for the first 2+ hours, most newborns are able to find the breast and latch with little to no, help.
+Read more about the benefits of skin-to-skin.

 Babies have been found to go through 9 stages after delivery when placed in immediate skin-to-skin contact with their mother.

 - Birth cry